ayushais/deep_3d_descriptor/README.md

 5. growth_rate: 4

 We recommend the following training procedure.
-First train the network using the default parameters, then retrain the network using a slower learning rate and initialize the weights using the last saved model from the first training.
+First train the network using the default parameters, then retrain the network with learning rate set to 0.00001 and weights initialized using the last saved model from the first training.
+The path to the trained model can be set using the paramter --fine_tune_model_name .

 ```